ksmithbaylor/ynab-reports-cljs/README.md

-# cljs-electron-starter
+# ynab-helper

-Forked from [here](https://github.com/Gonzih/cljs-electron).
-I added a basic testing setup, implemented dynamic restarting of the Electron app, and consolidated everything under a single `yarn start` command.
+An Electron app that provides some extra functionality for YNAB 4.
+Completely offline and secure.

-## Using
+## Contributing

 To develop: